 This milestone represents the second iteration of a Service Level Agreement template.
 It reflects the experience gathered through the negotiations and eventually agreeing upon the scope, conditions and quality of the service delivered by three different Technology Providers, with different capacity in software delivered, person effort, and scope.

-The EMI Project [R 3] represents by far the largest of the current Technology Providers that supply software into the EGI.
-Integrating four contemporary Grid Middleware stacks, ARC, dCache, gLite and UNICORE (in alphabetical order), EMI provides for nearly 98% of the software installed on EGI’s federated resource infrastructure.
-The SLA agreed upon with EMI did not follow the template provided in MS505 [R 2].
+The EMI Project [R 33] represents by far the largest of the current Technology Providers that supply software into the EGI and provides for nearly 98% of the software installed on EGI’s federated resource infrastructure.
+The SLA agreed upon with EMI did not follow the template provided in MS505 [R 22].
 According to the size and impact of EMI, negotiations started in December 2010, and resulted in three significant iterations of the SLA document before an agreement was reached after nearly exactly five months.
+The SLA is available at [R 66].

-The IGE Project [R 4], started in October 2010, was the second Technology Provider to enter negotiations of a service agreement in early March 2011.
+The IGE Project [R 44], started in October 2010, was the second Technology Provider to enter negotiations of a service agreement in early March 2011.
 The negotiations resulted in 12 iterations of the agreement draft until it was signed.
 While early iterations represent significant improvements of the agreement (and implicitly, of the template itself), the latter iterations dealt with formal, but necessary details of the document.
+The SLA is available at [R 77].

-The SAGA Project [R 5] is a classic, volunteer-based open source project with a long history particularly in the Grid standards space.
+The SAGA Project [R 55] is a classic, volunteer-based open source project with a long history particularly in the Grid standards space.
 The agreement negotiated with the SAGA project is therefore special not only because it demonstrates that volunteer-based open source projects are able to enter agreements.
 It also marks a significant integration effort across all three Technology providers eventually deployed into the EGI production infrastructure.
 Seven iterations of the agreement document followed the same pattern of progress until final signature, as observed throughout the negotiations with the IGE project.
+The SLA is available at [R 88].

 SERVICE LEVEL AGREEMENT TEMPLATE